- Written by Dr.Mehmet Demircioglu

 PRP should not be sold as a fix for baldness.

 For some patients, especially those with more advanced loss, the benefit will be marginal.
-It may slightly support the environment around weakened follicles, but it will not change the fundamental reality of the case.
+PRP may slightly support the environment around weakened follicles, but it will not change the fundamental reality of the case.

-What it does not deserve is exaggerated marketing, fear-based selling, or being used as a hidden-cost tactic after a patient has already been drawn in by a cheap package price.
+What it does not deserve is exaggerated marketing, fear-based selling, or being used as a hidden cost tactic after a patient has already been drawn in by a cheap package price.

 In hair restoration, I always prefer the same principle, diagnosis first, realistic expectations always, and no treatment should be made to sound bigger than it truly is.